AdobeDocs/id-service.en/help/reference/analytics-reference/migration-decisions.md

 ---
 description: Before deploying the Experience Cloud Identity Service, you should understand how this service affects visitor tracking on multiple domains and potential issues if you are collecting data with different methods or through JavaScript files.
 keywords: ID Service
-seo-description: Before deploying the Experience Cloud Identity Service, you should understand how this service affects visitor tracking on multiple domains and potential issues if you are collecting data with different methods or through JavaScript files.
-seo-title: Experience Cloud Identity Service Migration Decision Points
 title: Experience Cloud Identity Service Migration Decision Points
-uuid: ee56b5de-fcf3-4cfb-9e53-762af7c4d2ff
 exl-id: f2802db2-c95f-476f-8c60-f45e8312253c
 ---
 # Experience Cloud Identity Service Migration Decision Points